lermert/noisi/README.md

 Additionally, install jupyter notebook if you intend to run the tutorial (see below).

-If you encounter problems with mpi4py, try reinstalling it using pip (`pip install mpi4py`).
+If you encounter problems with mpi4py, try removing it and reinstalling it using pip (`pip install mpi4py`).

 Clone the repository with git:
 `git clone https://github.com/lermert/noisi_v1.git`

 Change into the `noisi_v1/` directory.
-Call `pip install -v` .
+Call `pip install -v .` here.

 After installation, consider running `pytest` in the `noisi_v1/noisi_v1` directory.